B-UMMI/Chewie-NS/{{cookiecutter.directory_name}}/docs/getting_started/overview.rst

 the comparison and shareability of the results.

-To tackle these issues we developed Chewie-NS, which provides a centralized service to manage gene-by-gene typing schemas and a common nomenclature for allele calling, ensuring the the reproducibility of the analyses and the privacy of the data.
+To tackle these issues we developed Chewie-NS, which provides a centralized service to manage gene-by-gene typing schemas and a common nomenclature for allele calling, ensuring the reproducibility of the analyses and the privacy of the data.

 Implementation